 The fallopian tube has different sections, so they can accumulate and affect the narrowing of the lumen in different places of this organ of the reproductive system.

-The oviduct consists of an interstitial section, which is located near the lateral edge of the uterus, an isthmus, an ampulla (long part), and a funnel that opens into the abdominal cavity.
+The oviduct consists of an interstitial section, which is located near the lateral edge of the uterus, an isthmus, an ampulla (the long part), and a funnel that opens into the abdominal cavity.
 Accordingly, the localization of the adhesive process can be at any of these levels:

-• Intramural obstruction - blockage of the fallopian tube occurs in the place where it adjoins the uterus.
+• Intramural obstruction - blockage of the fallopian tube occurs in the place where it is adjacent to the uterus.

-• Obstruction of the isthmus - blockage is observed in the narrowed section of the tube closest to the uterus.
+• Isthmus obstruction - blockage is observed in the narrowed section of the tube closest to the uterus.

-• Obstruction of the tortuous section - the accumulation of adhesions is observed in the longest part of the tube.
+• Obstruction of the tortuous section - accumulation of adhesions is observed in the longest part of the pipe.

-• Funnel obstruction - adhesions are diagnosed in that part of the tube that is in close proximity to the ovary and receives a mature egg.
+• Infundibulum obstruction - adhesions are diagnosed in that part of the tube that is located in close proximity to the ovary and receives a mature egg.

 According to the observations of specialists, most cases of obstruction are recorded in the tortuous section of the oviduct.
-Least of all - in the funnel area.
+The least is in the funnel area.

-Inflammation of the uterine appendages, symptoms, diagnosis, complications and methods of treatment of the disease:
+Inflammation of the uterine appendages, symptoms, diagnosis, complications and methods of treating the disease:

-Conventional ultrasound will not be able to give a complete picture of pathological changes in the fallopian tubes, so it is necessary to resort to endoscopic methods of verification and methods that involve filling the cavity of the tubes with a contrast agent.
+A conventional ultrasound will not be able to provide a complete picture of pathological changes in the fallopian tubes, so it is necessary to resort to endoscopic testing methods and methods that involve filling the cavity of the tubes with a contrast agent.

-These procedures are quite painful, and some of them require the patient to be anesthetized.
-Let us consider in detail how to check the patency of the fallopian tubes.
+These procedures are quite painful, and some of them require the patient to be put under anesthesia.
+Let us consider in detail how the patency of the fallopian tubes is checked.

 • Hysterosalpingography (HSG)

-The study is carried out using an x-ray, is painful and involves filling the fallopian tubes with a special solution.
-Among the most commonly used are cardiotrast, triombrast, urotrast, verografin.
+The study is carried out using x-rays, is painful and involves filling the fallopian tubes with a special solution.
+Among the most commonly used are cardiotrust, triombrast, urotrast, verografin.

-Preparation for the procedure: make an enema, empty the bladder, epilate the hair on the genitals.
+Preparation for the procedure: do an enema, empty the bladder, epilate hair on the genitals.

 Carrying out the procedure: the patient is placed on a special table so that the x-ray beam passes through the upper edge of the womb.
-First you need to get a relief image of the contours of the uterus.
-To do this, 3 ml of a contrast agent is injected and a picture is taken.
+First you need to obtain a relief image of the contours of the uterus.
+To do this, 3 ml of contrast agent is injected and an image is taken.

-Then an additional 4 ml of a contrast agent is injected so that the uterus is filled - such a manipulation provokes fluid to flow into the fallopian tubes, and from there, subject to their patency, into the abdominal cavity.
-After that, a second shot is taken.
+Then an additional 4 ml of contrast agent is injected so that the uterus is filled - this manipulation provokes fluid to pour into the fallopian tubes, and from there, if they are patency, into the abdominal cavity.
+After this, a second photo is taken.

-Interpretation of results: the fallopian tubes are considered well passable if the contrast medium is poured into the abdominal cavity for a long distance.
+Interpretation of results: The fallopian tubes are considered to be well patent if the contrast agent flows into the abdominal cavity over a long distance.

 • Echohysterosalpingography (Echo-HSG)